-Likewise spending the time to make your own homemade versions of high sugar containing gluten-free baked goods at home, they still aren’t good for you!
+Likewise spending the time to make your own homemade versions of high sugar-containing gluten-free baked goods at home still isn’t good for you either.

-Stick to foods that are naturally gluten free and stay away from gluten-free junk food (whether you purchase it pre-made or make it yourself).
+Stick to foods that are naturally gluten-free and stay away from gluten-free junk food (whether you purchase it pre-made or make it yourself).

 Just look at the numbers: if you consume a 20-ounce soda, you would have to walk four and a half miles to burn it off.